 5- Backfill the hole around your plant

-Once you’re plant is positioned at the right height, you’ll surround the plant with that nice mixture of native soil and compost that you’ve just made.
+Once your plant is positioned at the right height, you’ll surround the plant with that nice mixture of native soil and compost that you’ve just made.

 So, don’t mound the soil up higher than how it was positioned.
 You’ll want to push down around the plant to make sure that it’s secure in the hole.
 But you don’t have to pack down the soil so hard that you can’t move it around.